reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 The resulting portraits were beautiful, unique, and something that could never be replicated with brushstrokes alone.
 All it took to achieve this new, unique style was one thing: changing the medium.

-At this point, I started to think about the crucial role that the medium played in art and creativity.
+At this point, I started to think about the crucial role that the artistic medium played in creativity.
 It wasn't until I saw a random Reddit post a few weeks later (on r/gaming of all places) that the idea solidified itself in my mind.

 [The post][reddit-gaming] was quite amusing in itself.
 Somebody had (very painstakingly) created custom characters in Super Smash Bros. that looked like the characters from Family Guy.